LeeTeng2001/better-glsl-plugin/README.md

 - [x] Layout qualifier usage validation
 - [x] Common live templates like for, new file etc
 - [x] Check redefined variable in the same scope
+- [x] Swap expensive operation to less expesive one like getText -> textMatches
-- [ ] Add stub for performance and std library
+- [ ] Test code example from Glsl manual
 - [ ] Better auto complete, smart function name, variable name filter
-- [ ] Test code example from Glsl manual

 ## Feature that's good to have but not in top priority
+- Add stub for performance and std library (optimise performance)
 - Validate member access like swizzle, array access, valid member name
 - Auto complete for member access
 - Expression validation (no idea where to start)